 Who is eligible to organize a charter school in Indiana?

 Any nonprofit entity that (a) has been determined by the IRS to be operating as a tax-exempt organization with a 501(c)(3) designation, or has applied for such determination, and (b) whose organizational documents (e.g., articles of incorporation, by-laws) include a provision that upon dissolution all remaining assets (other than funds received from the Indiana Department of Education, which must be returned to the Department) must be used for non-profit educational purposes.
 This may require establishment of new or separate entities by existing non-profit corporations whose current purpose is broader than education.

 What is the process to start a charter school?

 The process that an organizer must go through varies based on the sponsor to whom the organizer is applying.
 The Indiana Charter School Board's application process includes a Letter of Intent, a Full Application, an interview, and a public hearing prior to a final decision by the Board.
 Potential charter school organizers must be prepared to devote significant time to planning and researching during the application development stage.
 An organizer should carefully review the contents of Indiana's charter schools law and work to establish a clear mission statement and vision for what the charter school will accomplish.

 Charter schools are public schools and as such are required to comply with all Indiana laws, except those that expressly do not apply to charter schools.
 For example, charter schools must comply with laws pertaining to open enrollment, special education, the unified accounting system established by the State Board of Accounts, student health and safety, compulsory school attendance, and standardized testing.

 How many charter schools does Indiana currently have?

 Eleven charter schools opened in Indiana in 2002, the first year for charter schools in the state.
-Beginning in the 2015-2016 school year, 88 charter schools opened across the state of Indiana.
+In the 2018-2019 school year, 104 charter schools are open across the state of Indiana.